catalyzeio/stratum-docs/guides/local-testing.md

 #### Get buildstep

-Buildstep is how the application will be built in a similar manner to the way Catalyze builds your application.
+Buildstep is how the application will be built in a similar manner to the way Datica builds your application.
 Clone buildstep

 ```
 $ git clone https://github.com/progrium/buildstep.git